goFrendiAsgard/chimera-framework/doc/doc.chain-semantic.md

 # YAML chain Semantic

+Chimera is a Component Based Software Engineering Framework.
+In order to define the orchestration of the components, a YAML chain file is required.

 All chain file should contains single `Root Process`.
-The semantic of YAML chain file is written below:
+The semantic of YAML chain file is specified as follow:

 ## Root_process